 Recently, a few datasets have been released for mapping applications in agricultural environments.
-The MAgro dataset [23] consists of robotic sensor data, such as 3D LiDAR, date from an inertial measurement unit, and wheel encoders, gathered in apple and pear orchards with calibrated RTK GPS to evaluate localization methods.
-The Bacchus dataset [26] captures the whole canopy growth of a vineyard tailored for mapping and localization algorithms for long-term autonomous robotic operation.
-Instead, we designed our dataset to estimate precisely the 3D shape of individual fruits, which could be exploited for robotic fruit grasping applications.
+The MAgro dataset [26] consists of robotic sensor data, such as 3D LiDAR, data from an inertial measurement unit, and wheel encoders, gathered in apple and pear orchards with calibrated RTK GNSS to evaluate localization methods.
+The Bacchus dataset [30] captures the whole canopy growth of a vineyard tailored for mapping and localization algorithms for longterm autonomous robotic operation.
+Instead, we designed our dataset to estimate precisely the 3D shape of individual fruits, which could be exploited for robotic grasping applications.

-In summary, our dataset complements available point cloud datasets by providing real-world measurements from a greenhouse using an RGB-D sensor with occlusions caused by leaves and other fruits.
-By providing additionally the accurately measured shapes of the sensed fruits, we provide a dataset for shape completion from partial observations and furthermore enable unbiased and reproducible evaluation on a hidden test set.
+In summary, our dataset complements available point cloud datasets by providing measurements from a greenhouse using an RGB-D sensor with occlusions caused by leaves and other fruits.
+By providing the accurately measured shapes of the sensed fruits, we release a dataset for shape completion from partial observations and furthermore enable unbiased and reproducible evaluation on a hidden test set.